 Yep.
 You read that right!

-They are more effective than traditional teaching and learning methods.
-Oh, I know hard-nosed academics have been giving online education a bad rap, saying they’re child’s play and don’t really measure up to centuries old institutions.
+Oh, I know hard-nosed academics have been giving online education a bad rap, saying they’re child’s play and don’t really measure up to centuries-old institutions.

 All these work together to make the lessons stick and stay with the student.